HL7/fhir-ipa/input/pagecontent/fetching.md

     GET [url]/[type]/[id]

-[type] is from the list above, and [id] is the FHIR ID obtained from clinical resources that refer directly to them.
+[type] is from the list above, and "[id]" is the FHIR ID obtained from clinical resources that refer directly to them.
 E.g.

     "author": {